contributte/console-extra/.docs/README.md

         - %tempDir%/cache
 ```

-The `purge` parameter expects array of dirs.
+The `purge` parameter expects an array of dirs.

 Available commands: